 During 2019, we entered into an amendment that allows us the option to convert 18 A320neo aircraft to A321XLR aircraft.
-This conversion right is not reflected in the table above.
+This conversion right is not reflected in the table above as this option has not been exercised.

-During July 2021, we signed a letter of intent with two of our leasing partners to add ten additional A321 aircraft through direct leases, with deliveries beginning in the second half of 2022 and continuing into the first half of 2023.
-These aircraft are not reflected in the table above.
+During July 2021, we signed a letter of intent with two of our leasing partners to add ten additional A321neo aircraft through direct leases, with deliveries beginning in the second half of 2022 and continuing into the first half of 2023.